-Although an emergent brand comes with a certain amount of risk, the rewards far outweigh it.
-Emerging brands are less expensive to join, prime territories are available, opening costs are lower, and often better real estate can be secured.
-But most importantly, new franchise concepts give franchisees a longer runway to make money.
+Although an emerging brand comes with a certain amount of risk, the rewards can far outweigh it.
+Emerging brands are less expensive to join.
+Plus, all the prime territories haven't already been taken, opening costs are lower, and better real estate can often be secured.
+But most important of all, new franchise concepts give franchisees a longer runway to make money.

-For more than two decades, my company has helped grow brands like Five Guys and The Halal Guys from one-unit emerging concepts into powerhouse international brands.
-Although you can never be 100 percent certain a new brand will be a runaway success, there are five things you can look for to hedge your bets that you're backing a winner.
+For more than two decades, my company has helped grow brands like Five Guys and The Halal Guys from single-unit emerging concepts into powerhouse international brands.
+Although you can never be 100% certain that a new concept will be a runaway success, there are five things you can look for to help you determine whether you're backing the right brand.

 Related: Considering franchise ownership?
 Get started now and take this quiz to find your personalized list of franchises that match your lifestyle, interests and budget.